telerik/maui-docs/controls/datapager/page-configuration.md

 title: Page Configuration
 page_title: .NET MAUI DataPager Documentation - Page Page Configuration
 description: Learn how to define the page buttons count, current page and the size of the page inside the Telerik .NET MAUI DataPager.
-position: 14
+position: 4
 slug: datapager-page-configuration
 tags: page size, datapager, maui, dotnet maui
 ---

 # .NET MAUI DataPager Page Configuration

-This article explains the configuration oprions you can apply to the pages inside the DataPager control.
+This article explains the configuration options you can apply to the pages inside the DataPager control.

 ## Page Size